mdequeljoe/vl/README.md

 # vl
-vl provides a lightweight R6 interface for writing vega-lite specifications.
+vl provides an R6 interface for writing, validating, and parsing vega-lite specifications.
 Inspired mainly by [to-vega](https://github.com/gjmcn/to-vega), vl can be thought of as a way to write the JSON equivalent spec in short-form notation.

 ```r
 vl::vl()$